 #1 Winter in Norway is like a set from “Frozen”

 Did you know that Disney’s Frozen was inspired by the wintery Norway landscape?
-It shouldn’t be a surprise, because thanks to the magical Norwegian winter, the country does look like straight from a Disney fairytale.
+It shouldn’t be a surprise, because thanks to the magical Norwegian winter, the country does look straight from a Disney fairytale.

-The raindeers run in the fields of Svalbard, the little wooden houses contrast with the white snow, dramatic waterfalls fall off the cliffs.
+The raindeers run in the fields of Svalbard, the little wooden houses contrast with the white snow, and dramatic waterfalls fall off the cliffs.
 Akershus fortress in Oslo was actually a model for Elsa’s and Anna’s castle in Frozen.
 Now you have to come to Oslo in winter and see it for yourself.

 #2 There are no crowds